-Claim: Mr. and Mrs. Leland Stanford decided to found their own university after being rebuffed in an attempt to donate a building to Harvard.
+Mr. and Mrs. Leland Stanford decided to found their own university after being rebuffed by Harvard's president.

 The President of Harvard made a mistake by prejudging people and it cost him dearly.

 A lady in a faded gingham dress and her husband, dressed in a homespun threadbare suit, stepped off the train in Boston, and walked timidly without an appointment into the president’s outer office.